Faster shortest-path algorithms using the acyclic-connected tree: Shortest paths from the A-C tree

-\begin{proof} Overall, Recursive Dijkstra's runs very similarly to the standard setup of Dijkstra's algorithm, with two key differences: (1) for each node $a$ in the A-C tree it searches each connected component $K^a_i$ separately in topological order, and (2) it applies this process recursively using the A-C tree structure.
+\textbf{Correctness.} Overall, Recursive Dijkstra runs very similarly to the standard setup of Dijkstra's algorithm, with two key differences: (1) for each node $a$ in the A-C tree it searches each connected component $K^a_i$ separately in topological order, and (2) it applies this process recursively using the A-C tree structure.
 In Algorithm~\ref{alg:recursive_dijkstra_main}, we highlight the differences from Dijkstra's algorithm in blue.
 We will explain these below.

 First, we show that solving SSSP separately over strongly connected components works.
 Suppose the dominator tree is trivial, with $s$ dominating all nodes but no other dominance relations.
 Then this algorithm reduces to solving SSSP by running Dijkstra's separately on each connected component $K_1,K_2,\dots,K_n$ in topological order.
 We will first show that this produces the same output as running Dijkstra's algorithm on the entire graph collectively.
 The shortest paths to nodes in $K_1$ does not depend on any other $K_i$, because no paths exist from $K_i$ to $K_1$.
 Hence Dijkstra's algorithm on $K_1$ alone successfully finds the shortest paths to all nodes in $K_1$.
 Then we run it on $K_2$, having previously found all shortest paths to $K_1$.
 But this operates the same as running Dijkstra's algorithm on $K_1\cup K_2$, where we already have solved shortest paths to $K_1$.
 Again, the larger $K_i$ do not affect the shortest paths, so again this correctly identifies shortest paths to $K_1\cup K_2$.
 The remainder of the argument proceeds identically, by induction.